 To help support Ambassadors of Hope, donate now.

-Following extensive training concerning the needs of homeless individuals, teams consisting of two Project Home outreach workers (in orange vests), two police officers from the service detail and two CCD Community Service Representatives (CSRs) work each weekday in two shifts: 11 a.m. to 3 p.m. and 3 p.m. to 7 p.m.
-The teams, which traditionally had worked separately, are now fully coordinated and focused within CCD boundaries, with daily emphasis on recurring problem areas and individuals in need of help.
-Teams have engaged an average of 35 homeless individuals and panhandlers each day.
+Background: Following extensive training concerning the needs of homeless individuals, teams consisting of two Project HOME outreach workers (in orange vests), two police officers from the service detail and two CCD Community Service Representatives (CSRs) worked each weekday in two shifts: 11 a.m. to 3 p.m. and 3 p.m. to 7 p.m.
+The teams, which traditionally had worked separately, were fully coordinated and focused within CCD boundaries, with daily emphasis on recurring problem areas and individuals in need of help.
+Teams engaged an average of 40 homeless individuals and panhandlers each day.

-Project Home outreach staff makes the first engagement, offering help and services, while CSRs inform homeless individuals and panhandlers throughout the District that outreach teams are on the way and offer to provide transport to facilities for those who accept help.
-If individuals refuse help, outreach teams return the next day to try again, while the police service detail, following engagement by Project Home staff, also informs them of the provisions of Philadelphia’s sidewalk behavior ordinance that places limits on sitting on a public sidewalk or placing obstructing objects on the sidewalk.
+Project HOME outreach staff made the first engagement, offering help and services, while CSRs informed homeless individuals and panhandlers throughout the District that outreach teams could offer transport to facilities for those who accepted help.
+If individuals refused help, outreach teams returned the next day to try again, while the police service detail, following engagement by Project HOME staff, informed them of the provisions of Philadelphia’s sidewalk behavior ordinance that places limits on sitting on a public sidewalk or placing obstructing objects on the sidewalk.